How to Install Linux Kernel 6.10 on Debian 12 or 11

 sudo reboot

-Verify Linux Kernel 6.7 Installation on Debian 12 or 11
+Verify Linux Kernel 6.10 Installation

 Before proceeding, the first step is to refresh your repository to reflect the changes made to your sources list and preferences.